BlogStudyWhat the HSC Chemistry Exam Will Look Like

 Note: This question is of a Band-6 Level.
 Expect Q19 & Q20 to be at about this level in the real exam.

 This is a calculation question, but it is quite involved.
-The key to calculation questions is to make every mistake possible handling them prior to the exam.
+The key to calculation questions is to make every mistake possible in handling them prior to the exam.

 But, you can actually solve this one without a calculator (what a time-saver!)